coupergateway/couper-examples/backend-configuration/README.md

 The other settings (`max_connections`, `ttfb_timeout` etc.) are inherited from the `backend` configuration in the `definitions` block.

-When you request the endpoint `/downloads`, You will see the additional header:
+When you request the endpoint `/downloads`, you will see the additional header:

 ```sh
 $ curl -is localhost:8080/downloads